Low-effort Dependency Pinning with Nix Flakes

 - I include

-snippet doesn’t have the old Nix behaviour of doing the right thing when used withnix-shell
+default.nixsnippet doesn’t have the old Nix behaviour of doing the right thing when used withnix-shell, but I could probably recover this by including (or reimplementing)lib.inNixShelland using it.

 Migrating all the things